massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo embedded list - List files matching the given pattern

 USAGE:
-   forgejo embedded list command [command options]
+   forgejo embedded list [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command